 People

-We discuss and conduct research related to critical political ecology and environmental geopolitics that pays serious attention to both the materiality of nature and the agency of people, groups, and institutions that are enrolled in environmental practices.
+We discuss and conduct research related to critical political ecology and environmental geopolitics that pays serious attention to both the materiality of nature and the agency of people, groups, and institutions that are enrolled in ecological practices.

 Faculty